jiechenmc/Gradus/README.md

 ```bash
 python migrate.py
 ```
-- After migrating, you can safely delete data.json
+- After verifying the migration, you can safely delete data.json and .cache
 ####